davidleonm/devops-tools/README.md

 And all the containers will be stopped and destroyed.
 Don't worry about the data because it is persistent in the volumes created.

 ### Python solution
-As said, it is only a basic Python Flask which runs a listener in the port 9999.
+As said, it is only a basic Python app which runs a listener in the port 9999.
 Using curl, any browser or a rest client, you can get the result.
 Being Python 3 previously installed, just execute:
 ```bash
 python hello_world.py